Finite-size scaling and thermodynamics of model supercooled liquids: Long-range concentration fluctuations and the role of attractive interactions: Results and discussions

 Finally, we compute the excess chemical potential for both systems (Figure \ref{fig:chem_pot}) using the {\tt SPARTIAN} method.~\cite{heidari2018spatially} Recent calculations of the chemical potential for the KALJ system in the range of temperature $0.5\epsilon/k_{\rm B} < T < 1.0\epsilon/k_{\rm B}$ are in excellent agreement with our results.~\cite{vinutha2021computation} At the onset temperature of glassy dynamics, there is a transition between two regimes, reflecting the tendency for the system to minimise its free energy.
 The fact that the curves for the KALJ and the KAWCA systems are identical up to a constant factor is a consequence of writing the LJ potential energy as $U_{\rm{LJ}} \approx U_{\rm{WCA}} + U_{\rm{Attractive}}$.
 This expression lies at the foundation of perturbation theory that assumes that $U_{\rm Attractive}$ is very small compared to $U_{\rm WCA}$.
-However, the sizeable difference in chemical potential ($\approx 5 \epsilon$) indicates that this approximation does not hold in this case.\\ In general, our results reveal that perturbation theory is not valid for the systems considered here since attractive interactions induce non-perturbative structural effects.
-Nevertheless, and as initially pointed out by Berthier,~\cite{Berthier_Tarjus_PRL2009,berthier2010critical} the validity of this approximation should be evaluated with care.
-In particular, we expect that upon increasing the system's density, repulsive interactions should play an increasingly dominant role.
-We perform a similar analysis for KALJ and KAWCA mixtures (see Sec. \ref{sec:SI_highrho} in the SI) at $\rho=1.6/\sigma^3$ and find that partial structure factors and isothermal compressibilities become nearly identical for both systems.
-Structure factors, in particular, show no evidence for the nucleation of long-range structures.
-Dynamical properties for these mixtures available in the literature~\cite{berthier2011role,banerjee2016effect,banerjee2020fragility} reveal that both systems exhibit similar structural and dynamical properties at this density.
-Therefore, we conclude that the formation of b--rich domains might be closely connected to the significant mismatch between dynamical properties of the two systems at $\rho = 1.2/\sigma^3$.
-Hence, our results emphasise and provide a physical interpretation for the connection between two-body long-range structure and dynamics.\\ We have shown that pair distribution functions display nonperturbative contributions leading to significant structural differences in model supercooled liquids (KALJ and KAWCA).
-A finite-size Kirkwood-Buff analysis enables us to compute various thermodynamic and structural properties that emphasise significant differences between the two systems at the two-body level.
-In particular, BT structure factors indicate that the KALJ system in the supercooled state exhibits anomalous structural behaviour.
-Conversely, the KAWCA system behaves like a normal liquid, where density structure factors decrease monotonically in the $k\to 0$ limit.
-The anomaly in the KALJ system is due to the formation of large-scale demixing domains that we identify with Fischer clusters.
-At higher density ($\rho = 1.6/\sigma^3$), where KALJ and KAWCA systems show similar dynamical properties, the KALJ anomaly disappears.
-Hence, this behaviour indicates that there might be a connection between large-scale composition fluctuations and the significant dynamical slow down of the KALJ system in the deeply supercooled regime.
+However, the sizeable difference in chemical potential ($\approx 5 \epsilon$) indicates that this approximation does not hold in this case.\\ Similarly to other thermodynamic properties like excess~\cite{banerjee2016effect} and configurational entropy~\cite{banerjee2014role}, isothermal compressibility and chemical potential results confirm that perturbation theory is not valid for the KALJ and KAWCA systems at $\rho=1.2/\sigma^3$ since attractive interactions induce non-perturbative structural effects.
+In the following section, we investigate these systems at higher density, namely $\rho=1.6/\sigma^3$, where we expect that repulsive interactions play an increasingly dominant role.~\cite{Berthier_Tarjus_PRL2009,berthier2010critical}